pratyakash/venue/README.md

 ### Usage
 * Clone/Fork this repo and copy the files to your newly created repo.
 * npm install to install all the dependencies.
+* Then-> npm start to start the development server.

 ### Customization
 * Remove component which your don't want to use in src/App.js.